nestybox/sysbox/docs/usage.md

     debian:latest
 ```

-When the system container is launched this way, Sysboxd will notice
+When the system container is launched this way, Sysbox will notice
 that bind mounted volume is owned by `root:root` and will mount
 shiftfs on top of it, such that the container can have access to
 it.
 Repeating this for multiple system containers will give all of